lanl/FEHM/fehmpytests/_documentation/source/introduction.rst

 Introduction
 ============

-Fehmpytests is a new test suite for FEHH.
+Fehmpytests is a new test suite for FEHM.
 Its goal is to enable FEHM developers to easily test new code and add new tests for existing or future functionality.
-To meet these goals, Fehmpytests uses the Python unittest module and a general test method that can be called for each new test case.
+To meet these goals, Fehmpytests uses the Python "unittest" module and a general test method that can be called for each new test case.
 Currently, there are thirteen tests that Fehmpytests performs through a command line interface.
 Future plans are to integrate it into the FEHM build process and provide more